Pandemic holiday travel 2.0: How to navigate Thanksgiving this year - KRDO

 “Unless we get the perfunctory snowstorm over Chicago O’Hare, over Atlanta over the holidays, I don’t think we’re going to have much of a problem at all,” Boyd said.
 “It’s going to be busy, but it’s not going to be necessarily total chaos like some folks are projecting.”

 Weather forecasts do indicate that Mother Nature could present some problems.
-There’s potential for a “significant storm” in the East, for starters.
+There’s potential for a “potent storm,” for starters.

 While air travel is way up, the vast majority of travelers will still go by car, according to AAA, with 90% — 48.3 million — expected to drive.